-This page can help you if you have a problem with the way CCleaner is cleaning, it's triggering warnings from an antivirus or firewall program, or if you are having some specific issues with Windows user accounts.
+This page can help you if you have a problem with the way CCleaner is cleaning, plus if it's triggering warnings from an antivirus or firewall program, or you're having some specific issues with Windows user accounts.

 1. Files or folders you have selected are not being cleaned:

 As well as adding files or folders to the Include section of the Options area Options > Include, you also need to tell CCleaner you want to clean custom files and folders.
 You can do this in the Custom Clean section before you run a clean:

 - In CCleaner, click the Custom Clean icon at left.

 - Under the Windows tab, in the Advanced section, select the Custom Files and Folders checkbox.